MrFichter/FutureProjectIdeas/readme.txt

 Django.
 Here's an interesting resource: https://github.com/NahimNasser/django-unchained

+codeacademy's sections on APIs like YouTube, Twitter, Evernote, Twilio, bitly, npr, sunlight foundation, and Mandrill (which sends mass mails).

 Regular expressions: Challenges posed by @Fichtitious.

 IF you want to do more web scraping, @Fichtitious recommends